Alexander-Berman/ThingiPano/README.md

 ![ThingiPano](/README_images/GEARS.png)
 ## ThingiPano: A Large-Scale Dataset of 3D Printing Metadata, Images, and Panoramic Renderings for Exploring Design Reuse

 Contains JSON-Formatted Publicly-Available Metadata from [Thingiverse](https://thingiverse.com) (up to 2018), for both Users (n=283,873) and Designs (n=1,017,687).
 For qualitative analysis and for machine-learning applications, images associated with designs and multi-view panoramic 3D depth-map renders of 3D files are available for each design.
 For validation purposes, these panoramic renders are also provided for Shapenet, along with Matlab source code for generating these renders.
+Full paper is available [at IEEE Xplore](https://ieeexplore.ieee.org/document/9232499).
 Files are available for download at [archive.org](https://archive.org/details/ThingiPano)

 |Files|Compressed Size|Uncompressed Size|Number of Entries|
 |-----|---------------|-----------------|-----------------|